-Creating a perfect seed round with Leads, Follows and Random investors
+Creating a perfect seed round with Leads, Follows, Angels and Random investors

 For a startup, raising a seed round is a daunting endeavor.
-Techstars Seattle Demo Day is looming and I recently finished mentoring the teams at the Kaplan EdTech Accelerator so advice on fundraising is top of mind.
-I’ve written about fundraising before here and here, but I recently saw Brad Feld (who is awesome and was an investor in my last company) give a great talk that added a few great words to the lexicon – Leads, Followers and Random investors.
-So, borrowing from Brad and adding my own ideas, here are a few things to consider when putting together that perfect seed round.
+Techstars Seattle Demo Day is looming, and I recently finished mentoring the teams at the Kaplan EdTech Accelerator.
+I’ve written about fundraising before here and here, but I recently saw Brad Feld (who is awesome and was an investor in my last company) give a great talk that added a few great words to the lexicon – Leads, Followers, and Random investors.
+So, borrowing from Brad and adding my own ideas, here are a few things to consider when putting together that perfect seed (or any) round.

-Leads – Usually professional investors, who write > 5 checks/year at $100-500K/deal to fund startups.
-They are experienced in the dance, the terms, know lots of other investors…and know how it all works.
+Leads – Usually professional investors and VCs, who write > 5 checks/year at $500K-5M/deal to fund startups.
+They are experienced in the dance, the terms, and know lots of other investors… and understand how it all works.
 They negotiate with the entrepreneur and help set the terms for a round.
+These people will usually take a board seat too, so you should pay special attention to how they engage you, make decisions...

-Followers – These are majority of the investors you will meet.
-They either don’t have the time, money, expertise or fortitude to lead a round.
-These people usually have a day job and are investing as a hobby, a way to engage with startups or to support the startup community.
-If they are “active” they usually do at least 4-5 deals/year.
-I am a follower and am very clear about it with companies but many other investors are not so clear.
+Angels - These people might have a day job and invest as a hobby, to engage with startups, or to support the startup community.
+If they are “active,” they usually do at least 4-5 deals/year.
+I am an angel and very clear about it with companies, but many other investors are not.
+Angels tend to write checks from 10-100K/deal.

-The overall fundraising process should be planned (e.g. I hope to close by the end of the year), with a solid understanding of how much you want to raise (e.g 750K-1M), with what vehicle (e.g. convertible note) and under what terms (e.g. 4M cap, 18-month term and 20% discount).
+The overall fundraising process should be planned (e.g. I hope to close by the end of the year), with a solid understanding of how much you want to raise (e.g 2-3M), with what vehicle (e.g. convertible note or priced round), and under what terms (e.g. 8M cap, 18-month term, 20% discount).
 Much more on terms here and in Brad’s book Venture Deals.
 The clearer you are, the faster the round will likely come together.

-In a best case, you will also have some idea of the domain expertise (e.g. “marketing tools”) and/or functional experience (e.g. content marketing, channel sales, product development…) of your desired investors and you can ultimately create a “tapestry” of people with complementary skills and backgrounds to add to your company.
+In the best case, you will also have some idea of the domain expertise (e.g., “marketing tools”) and/or functional experience (e.g., content marketing, channel sales, product development…) of your desired investors, and you can ultimately create a “tapestry” of people with complementary skills and backgrounds to add to your company.

 When you start talking to investors, spend time asking questions to determine a good fit.
 Ask them directly;